jinlan/Econmy/README.md

-# RimEconmy
+# RimEconomy
-RimEconmy is a rimworld mod that trying to add many econmy related feature to the game.
+RimEconomy is a rimworld mod that trying to add many economy related feature to the game.

 **speciality natural resource**
 Every world tile has a chance to have a speciality when generated.
 Increasing animals, plants, resource rocks.